orderfactory/design-principles-js/README.md

 The Locality of Behavior Principle pushes back: optimize for comprehension.
 When a developer asks "what happens when a user places an order?", they should be able to follow a clear, traceable path—not grep through the entire codebase hoping to find all the pieces.
 Code is read far more often than it's written, and debugging scattered behavior is one of the most time-consuming activities in software maintenance.

 **Critical constraint:** Locality applies within well-defined boundaries—a module, bounded context, or feature.
-LoBP is not permission to collapse domain boundaries or create god objects.
+LOBP is not permission to collapse domain boundaries or create god objects.
 Think of locality as reducing navigational distance within a neighborhood, not eliminating neighborhoods entirely.

 **The Locality Gradient:**